libapps/libapps-mirror/nassh/doc/FAQ.md

   2. A profile connection (which you already created/set up).
   3. A `ssh://` URL.

+  Note that Chrome opens bookmarks in new tabs.
+If you want to have a bookmark open as a window, add `?openas=window` to the URI.

 *** aside
 In the examples below, the *[ID]* field will need adjusting based on the version you have installed: